-£25,000 is, according to the latest biannual survey from the Association of Graduate Recruiters, the average starting salary offered by accountancy and professional services firms, a figure which is predicted to rise 5.8% in the coming year.
+£26,433 is, according to the latest biannual survey from the Institute of Student Employers, the average starting salary offered by accountancy and professional services firms.
 Not bad for a profession that remained pretty stable throughout the recession, and in which employees can generally enjoy a decent work/life balance, with fairly regular hours.
 There can be exceptions to this, of course – there are busier times of year such as financial quarterly and year-ends where the pressure will pile on – but our recent survey of 123 graduates working for accountancy and financial management firms found that 83% described themselves as ‘happy’ with the lifestyle around their jobs – the hours, travel, location and colleagues.

 Base salary is not everything, of course.
 A recent survey by ICAS reported that although pay freezes are common, many firms are increasing the range of benefits they offer.
 We’ve taken a look at the key recruiters in this sector, including the Big 4 (EY, KPMG, PwC and Deloitte), to come up with a list of the typical benefits you can expect when you join an accountancy firm.
 Bear in mind that not all firms will offer all of these, but you can expect most of these standard employment benefits:

 - a graduate loan (larger firms, such as the Big 4, will offer up to £8,000 interest-free) – this can be a big help when it comes to paying a deposit on rent or buying a work wardrobe

 - holiday allowance – usually between 20-25 days per year

 - personal accident insurance